Using Linux OS on Your Desktop

 Advertisements

 Consumers are growing tired of their mainstream operating system (OS) options.
-While the two most popular options — for both laptop and desktop computers — remain Windows and Mac OS, there is an alternative: Linux.
-It’s a great choice for users who want to begin their shift away from traditional computing platforms to the unique framework — and there are plenty of reasons to do so.
+While the two most popular options remain Windows and Mac OS, there is an alternative: Linux.
+It’s a great choice for users who want to shift away from traditional computing platforms to the unique framework.
+And, there are plenty of reasons to do so.

 The OS in a Nutshell